 - J. THOMAS has a photograph of The White Hart in South Street on Geo-graph, taken in May, 2020.

 - Alford Manor House is a Grade II listed Building, and it could be one of England's largest thatched Manor Houses.
 Recent research by a York University archaeological team has dated the House to 1611.
 The building was erected from the start as a timber and masonry structure, known now as a mud and stud house.

-- In 1900, Alford Manor House was the residence of Major John HIGGINS.
+- In 1896 and 1900, Alford Manor House was the residence of Major John J. HIGGINS.

 - Alford Manor House was given to the town by Dorothy HIGGINS, whose Grandfather had once lived there.
 In 1967 Alford Civic Trust was formed with the aim of preserving the House, and it is now owned by Alford and District Civic Trust Ltd.

 - J. THOMAS has a photograph of Alford Manor House on Geo-graph, taken in May, 2020.